 How To Dry Herbs and Flowers

-Step by step guide of the 5 methods of how to dry herbs and flowers.
+Step-by-step guide of the 5 methods of how to dry herbs and flowers.
 I have preserved flowers and herbs for many different projects over the years.
-There are several different ways to accomplish preserving flowers and herbs, but what it really boils down to is what kind of project you will do with the end dried herb or flower that matters.
+There are several different ways to preserve flowers and herbs, but what it boils down to is what kind of project you will do with the end dried herb or flower that matters.

 5 Methods For How To Dry Herbs and Flowers